Tosin-JD/exam_hall_system/README.md

 # Exam Hall Management System
-This is a system for allocating halls for students writing examinations.
+This is an automated system for allocating halls for students writing examinations.